-You should continue using the medicines that were chosen to treat the acute attack of glaucoma for 1 day after leaving the hospital or clinic following the iridotomy; after 1 day, you may stop taking these medications.
-To help reduce any inflammation, your ophthalmologist may also prescribe drugs called corticosteroids for 1 week following your surgery.
+You should continue using the medicines that were chosen to treat the acute attack of glaucoma for one day after leaving the hospital or clinic following the iridotomy; after one day, you may stop taking these medications.
+To help reduce any inflammation, your ophthalmologist may also prescribe drugs called corticosteroids for one week following your surgery.

 If a laser iridotomy is not successful in fully reducing the pressure, your ophthalmologist may repeat the gonioscopic examination to rule out the presence of peripheral anterior synechiae.
 If peripheral anterior synechiae are found, you may need a laser gonioplasty , surgical iridotomy or possibly a glaucoma drainage procedure .
 Your eye doctor will discuss the next appropriate step in your treatment plan with you.